Registration of the asylum application

 Lodging the application

-Once they arrive in the responsible branch office of the BAMF, which may be a part of an arrival centre or an AnkER centre, asylum seekers lodge their application with the BAMF.
-Following the lodging of the application, they are issued a ‘permission to stay for asylum seekers’ (Aufenhaltsgestattung).
+Once they arrive in the responsible branch office of the BAMF, which may be a part of an arrival centre or an AnkER centre, asylum applicants lodge their application with the BAMF.
+Following the lodging of the application, they are issued a ‘permission to stay for asylum applicants’ (Aufenhaltsgestattung).
 With this document, the arrival certificate ceases to be valid and must be retracted by the authorities.

 While the application generally must be lodged in person, the outbreak of the Covid-19 pandemic has brought about significant changes in the application procedure.
 Lodging of applications in person was temporarily suspended at the beginning of the pandemic in favour of written submissions, and then resumed, first with specific hygienic measures and then as before.
 Nonetheless, applications via written form were still possible as of early 2022 if this is necessary to comply with infection protection regulations.[19]
 As of early 2023, this is still possible based on an agreement between the BAMF branch office and the respective initial reception centre, according to information provided by the BAMF.[20]